IntegrCiTy/zerobnl-examples/README.md

 All the example have to be run in the created Python environment.

-You will find more information on the modelling process and the features of the tool [here](https://github.com/IntegrCiTy/zerobnl-examples/HowTo.md )
+You will find more information on the modelling process and the features of the tool in the HowTo file.

 ## Authors